-Nip into 13th century Southwark Cathedral 5 to do homage to Shakespeare, Chaucer, Samuel Johnson and Southwark-born John Harvard (the benefactor of Harvard University).
+into 13th century Cathedral 5 to do homage to Chaucer, Shakespeare.
+Samuel Johnson and Southwark-born John Harvard (the benefactor of Harvard University).

-You'll pass by Borough Market 6 - an ideal opportunity to get some tasty provisions for your trip (it's best on Fridays and Saturdays).
+Market 6 - a great place to get some tasty provisions for your trip (it's best on Fridays and Saturdays).

-The route takes you under London Bridge 2 avoiding the heavy traffic on Borough High Street.
-But if you think it's busy today, imagine what it was like prior to 1750, when London Bridge was the only one over the Thames!
-Further along the High Street was the Marshalsea - the debtors' prison - where much of Charles Dicken's novel Little Dorrit was set, after his own father was imprisoned there in 1824.
+The route takes you under London Bridge 7 avoiding the heavy traffic on Borough High Street.
+But if you think it's busy today, imagine what it was like prior to 1750, when London Rotherhithe.
+Bridge was the only one over the Thames!
+Further Across the river, in Wapping, along the High Street was the Marshalsea - the debtors' prison - where much of Charles Dicken's novel Little Dorrit was set, after his own

-Keep riding, onto Tooley Street and past the former dock that is now Hay's Galleria 8.
-It was once known as 'the Larder of London' because of its enormous trade in foodstuffs.
+Keep riding, onto Tooley Street and past the former dock furs and tobacco.
+The fine that is now Hay's Galleria 8.
+It was once known as Georgian houses to the left Fr 'the Larder of London' because of its enormous trade in were built for the officials of foodstuffs.
 At Potter's Fields you rejoin the river for one of the best panoramic views in London.
-Ahead of you is City Hall 9 (designed by the same architects as 'the Gherkin' across the river): the shapes of both buildings have inspired some amusing nicknames!
+Ahead of you is City

+Hall 9 (designed by the same architects as 'the Gherkin' across the river): the shapes of both buildings have inspired some amusing nicknames!
 To your left, on the river, is HMS Belfast 10 (which served in WW2) and, to your right, Tower Bridge 11.
 You might be lucky enough to see the drawbridge being raised - these days it happens about 10 times a week.
-When it was built the bridge would have been open most of the time, which is why the high pedestrian walkways were needed.
+When it was built the bridge would have been open most of the time, which is why the high